IgniteUI/indigo-design-docfx/en/components/grid.md

 > The grid **must** be a detached symbol to be able to be used.

 > [!NOTE]
-> The width of the grid is determined be adding up the widths of the columns.
-And the height of the grid is set to null so as to render rows properly even if the container for the grid doesn’t have a height set.
+> The height of the grid is set to `100%` as the default.

 ### Data Source Property

 When supplied, the `🕹️DataSource` value is used to set up the data source for the grid and needs to be an array of objects, where each column name is a property on the object.
 If the data source is not supplied the grid will only render the column headers.

+### Primary Key

+When supplied, the `🕹️PrimaryKey` is used to set the `primaryKey` property on the grid.
+The value of this property should be the name of a property in the data source that contains unique values.
+This property is especially important if you wish to use the [row editing banner](https://www.infragistics.com/products/ignite-ui-angular/angular/components/grid/row_editing.html) in the grid.

 ### Header

 When supplied, the Headers help determine the number of columns to be rendered.
 It will try and pair a Header with a Body (Cell) that is below it to form the column.
 If no matching Body can be found a column will be created based on the information that can be gathered from the Header.
 When a pair is found, information will be gathered from the Header first then the Body/Cell.

+The Header has some sizing options available to it.
+If you pin each header cell to the left and right in Sketch it will force the column to generate with a percentage width in HTML.
+This will allow the column to grow or shrink depending on the size of the Grid.
+Alternatively, you can fix the Header cell width which will generate a fixed column of that size.

+#### Type

+When supplied this is used to determine the type of the column (string, number, Boolean).

 #### Text